nedmsmith/draft-klspa-wimse-verifiable-geo-fence/draft-lkspa-wimse-verifiable-geo-fence.md

 - **Time Source Integrity**: Trusted time sources are necessary to prevent replay attacks and ensure the freshness of attestation data.

-- **Data Store Security**: The shared data store containing trusted host compositions must be protected against unauthorized access and tampering, using encryption and access controls.
-The shared data store can be split as follows for higher security - 1) Host EK (e.g., MDM) used by Workload Identity Manager and 2) Host EK + Geolocation sensor detail (e.g., location sensor hardware datastore)
+- **Data Store Security**: The shared data stores containing trusted host compositions and location sensor details must be protected against unauthorized access and tampering, using encryption and access controls.

 By addressing these considerations, the framework aims to provide a secure and reliable foundation for verifiable geofencing in diverse deployment environments.